rh133/coffee_sales_excel_project/README.md

-# Performance Analysis of the Coffee Retail Business
+# Performance Analysis of a Coffee Retail Business

 ### Overview